Peri Peri Chicken

 - Add favorite hot sauce to taste and desire heat level.

 - In a large bowl, place the chicken pieces.
-Pour about 1/3 of the sauce onto the chicken, cover bowl, and place it in the fridge.
+Pour about 1/3 of the sauce onto the chicken, cover the bowl, and place it in the fridge.
 Let marinate for about 3 hours.

-- When it’s time to cook, preheat oven to 2oo degrees and place the chicken onto a broiler pan.
+- When it’s time to cook, preheat the oven to 2oo degrees and place the chicken onto a broiler pan.
 Cook for 30 minutes.
 At that time, turn it down to 180 degrees and cook for 15 to 20 minutes more.